MicrosoftDocs/SupportArticles-docs/support/visualstudio/write-web-service-visual-c-sharp.md

 - Microsoft Internet Information Server
 - Microsoft Visual Studio .NET

-This article assumes that you're familiar with the following topic:

-- How to use the Visual Studio .NET integrated development environment
+This article assumes that you're familiar with the topic: How to use the Visual Studio .NET integrated development environment

 ## Write an .asmx web service